 East Lake (东湖)

-The East Lake is the largest lake within a city in China and a great way to spend a relaxing afternoon in Wuhan.
+The East Lake is the largest lake within a city in China — dedicate some time in your itinerary for a relaxing afternoon here!
 There are many ways to explore this freshwater gem — on foot, by bike, or by boat.

 How to get there: Take bus 401, 402, 413, or 625 to Wuhan Zhiwuyuan or bus 14, 411, 552, 578, 701, 709 or 810 to Donghulu Sheng Bowuguan.